jbaans/iothermostat/README.md

 <pre>sudo journalctl -r -b</pre>

 If everything runs without errors, the webinterface should be able to connect with the python backend via mosquitto.
+Make sure you password protected the webinterface with for example lighttpd's "mod_auth" + "mod_authn_file".

 ## Configuring iothermostat as a service